Road Trip from Toronto to Calgary

 Of all the fantastic places you can stop en route, these are the ones that you'll definitely want to keep an eye out for:

-Visit two cities at Minneapolis
+Visit two cities in Minneapolis

 At 1,509-km into your road trip, Minneapolis is almost halfway to your destination and a great place for an overnight stop.
 With three rivers and two cities, this state capital in Minnesota is a great destination in its own right.